BigheadSMZ/TotKMods/README.md

 # The Legend of Zelda: Tears of the Kingdom <br> Modification Repository
 This is a collection of mods that I find useful that I am sharing with everyone so they can know which mods exist and easily install them in an organized manner.
+All mods are seperate and named to provide an abundance of information at a glance.

 ![](https://raw.githubusercontent.com/BigheadSMZ/TotKMods/main/preview.jpg)